 I have used ready made puff pastry as I have never actually made puff pastry from scratch before.
 It is readily available to buy in supermarkets.
 The frozen puff pastry is usually better value than the chilled ready roll pastry, but of course it needs to be defrosted before it can be used.

-I also used the Sainsbury’s ‘basics’ brie as it is good for this purpose.
+I also used the Sainsbury’s ‘basics’ brie.
 Buy some tasty tomatoes to enhance the dish and sprinkle with some oregano or basil and plenty of black pepper.

 Check Prices Before You Buy

 If you want to check where they came from, buy from a local shop, and you are more likely to get local tomatoes.
 If you are buy out of season, you will be able to find out where the tomatoes were grown.
 Tomatoes are available now, all year round.
 Ideally it is best to buy them in season, since on the whole, this is when you will get the best tasting tomatoes.
 Know your prices too – tomatoes vary hugely in their price per kilo (between £1 to £7.70 a kilo).
 Sometime in a supermarket tomatoes are in a pack of say six with a unit price.
 Weight them in order to check the price per kilo to compare with other tomatoes on offer.